The Shock Doctrine by Naomi Klein

 Intellectual origin of neoliberalism

 A forerunner of the Chicago school was the Austrian school.
 Austrian school economics is represented best by Friedrich Hayek who also had taught in Chicago for a time in the 1950s.
 The immediate intellectual origin of the neoliberal economics is the University of Chicago, but it really is just a continuation of the Austrian tradition.
 The University of Chicago school of economics of the 1950s, Milton Friedman and his students, has been mythologized in the media and intellectual imagination.
 Their radical brand of capitalism appeared when real socialism was reaching its height, with Stalin’s victory in World War 2 and Mao’s victory in China.
-This was a time, after the Marshal Plan, that European social democracy was seen as the kinder, gentler future of imperialism for Europe, North America, Japan, and Oceania.
+This was a time, after the Marshal Plan, when European social democracy was seen as the kinder, gentler future of imperialism for Europe, North America, Japan, and Oceania.
 This was a time when anti-colonial, patriotic nationalist regimes sought to develop their countries with large state sectors and large welfare programs.
 Among liberals, social democrats, and nationalists, Keynesianism ruled the roost.
 The economic battle on the world scene was largely between Stalinist and Maoist economics versus Keynesianism and social democracy.
 It was in this climate that Milton Friedman played the capitalist rebel.
 Contrary to popular opinion at the time, Friedman echoed Hayek, arguing that free markets were true freedom.
 Hayek, Friedman’s personal guru, argued that any state intervention in the market, be it Marxist or Keynesianism, was a “road to serfdom.” (pp. 66-67) State involvement in the market inevitably lead to a kind of feudalism that reduced the bulk of humanity to unfree paupers who toil for their state overlords.
 For Friedman, free markets solve all economic problems.
 Markets create freedom and abundance — never mind the ugly realities of capitalism in the real world or the problems of sustainability.
 For the neoliberals, all problems are a result of interference, hindrance of the free market.
 Contrary to the consensus at the time, they argued that the invisible hand must be freed to solve all problems:

 “Friedman dreamed of de-patterning societies, of returning them to a state of pure capitalism, cleansed of all interruptions — government regulations, trade barriers and entrenched interests… Friedman believed that when the economy is highly distorted, the only way to reach that prelapsarian state was to deliberately inflict painful shocks: only ‘bitter medicine’ could clear those distortions and bad patterns.” (p.
 60)